 Did you know the brain is a hungry organ?
 It uses 20% of your total energy expenditure.
 And it needs glucose for fuel, just like other muscles in the body.

-Besides that, your brain uses glucose to make neurotransmitters and hormones, and proteins needed for healthy neural connections and brain cells.
+Besides that, your brain uses glucose to make neurotransmitters, hormones, and proteins for healthy neural connections and brain cells.
 So if you’re not eating enough carbohydrates, your brain may be starving for energy, which could negatively affect your mood (including depression), concentration, and memory function.

 Carbohydrates build muscle.

 Carbohydrates are the primary source of energy for running.
 They provide the body with an immediate energy source, without which it cannot function properly.
 Carbohydrates are also crucial to runners because they help build muscle and speed up fat burning, which can burn calories while you’re asleep or after you’ve finished your run—which means less weight gain over time!

 Carbohydrates are also a great way to fuel your brain before/during/after exercise—they help keep you alert and focused on whatever you’re doing (like running).

 The less you eat carbohydrates, the less efficient you become at metabolizing them.

 One of the main reasons carbohydrates are essential for runners is that they’re the body’s primary energy source.
 You need to be able to use them for physical activity, or else you’ll feel tired and weak during your run or another workout.

 However, carbohydrates are also essential for keeping your brain functioning properly.
 Your brain needs a steady supply of glucose to function at its best, so running low on carbohydrates can make it difficult to concentrate while exercising or competing in races without getting distracted by hunger pangs that distract you from where you should be focused (i.e., on improving your performance).